Skip to content

 There is a naming detail that can confuse people:

-• the install command still uses oh-my-opencode
+• the install command many guides mention is oh-my-opencode

 3. Install the harness with the official installer